§ Authority layer · Source-reviewed monthly

 Read sourceOfficial source citation

 Australian medical device regulation is technology-neutral and based on intended purpose.
 Software and AI can be regulated as medical devices when intended for diagnosis, prevention, monitoring, prediction, prognosis, treatment, investigation of anatomy or physiological processes, or related therapeutic purposes.
-TGA now also publishes an AI-enabled ARTG list, with stated limitations.
+TGA CDSS guidance also says advanced analysis of medical-device results or images is unlikely to meet the simple exemption pathway, and AI-enabled CDSS should not be treated as automatically exempt.

 What the source emphasises